01 of 11

-The most common directions I've seen online work just fine to get there, going on Barham Blvd to Lake Hollywood Drive.
-Instead, I like to navigate to 6451 Weidlake Drive and follow the road past that address to a small parking area near a gate.
-Start by walking across the beautiful 1924 Mulholland Dam and double back when you get half tired (if you can figure out when that is).Continue to 5 of 11 below.
+The most common directions online recommend taking Barham Blvd to Lake Hollywood Drive.
+Instead, you can navigate to 6451 Weidlake Drive.
+Follow the road past that address to a small parking area near a gate.
+Start by walking across the beautiful Mulholland Dam, then walk around the reservoir or double back when you get half tired (if you can figure out when that is).Continue to 5 of 11 below.

 05 of 11

 From the Griffith Observatory parking lot, look for the James Dean bust with the Hollywood sign in the background.
 The observatory is where the ending scenes of Dean's film Rebel Without a Cause were shot.

 The unobstructed view of the Hollywood sign behind it is a good photo op, but you'll find a lot more to do at that location in the Griffith Park Observatory Guide.Continue to 6 of 11 below.

 Hollywood Sign From Beachwood Canyon

 The view is nice from the intersection of Beachwood and Glen Holly.
 A block or so further up the street you can get a clear view between the houses.